-The National Heavy Vehicle Regulator (NHVR) has undertaken a Review of the National Heavy Vehicle Accreditation Scheme (NHVAS) as part of the National Heavy Vehicle Roadworthiness Program, a joint initiative with the National Transport Commission (NTC).
+The NHVR has undertook a review of the NHVAS as part of the National Heavy Vehicle Roadworthiness Program, a joint initiative with the National Transport Commission (NTC).

 Changes that took effect from 1 March 2015